nas3423/6m-cloud-entry-test/README.md

 *Q5B: What do you suggest could be done to improve the situation?*

 ```
-He should do a review and adopt best programming practices for his code to faciliate troubleshooting.
+He should do a review and adopt best programming practices for his code to faciliate troubleshooting and debugging.
-He should also use tools to test the web app's performance to identify for any app infrastructure issues like load distribution.
+He should also use tools to test the web app's performance to identify for any app infrastructure issues like load distribution before publishing the revised code.
 ```

 ---